|

 and eliminates approximately 300 hours of periodic inspections per

 airplane.
-Retrofit kits to cover eyebrow windows will be available
+Retrofit kits to remove existing eyebrow windows are available.

 Note the windows will still be available as a customer option and all